SweeRoty/fintell_app/README.md

   cd ../../
   ```

-### Step 2: Extract APP edges
+### Step 2: Extract connections (edges)
-* If the hive table for storing APP edges is not created, create it first.
-Substitute the table name in the bash script accordingly.
+* If the hive table for storing edges is not created, create it first.
+Substitute the table name in the bash script if necessary.
 * Execute the *start.sh* script.
-Change the IO path in the Spark scripts if needed.
+Change the IO path in the Spark scripts if necessary.

   ```
   cd edges/
   cd preparation/ & sh modify_schema_for_edge.sh & cd ..